Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance: Multi-Echelon Game-Theoretic Paradigm

 A tactical defeat, such as the temporary loss of a system or the failure of a particular deception maneuver, may lower the defender’s payoff at that echelon, written as $U_d^{T} < \Theta_d^{T}$.
 Similarly, an operational setback, such as losing control of a campaign, may also produce local disadvantage.
 Yet the war can still be won if the higher-level evaluations remain favorable once these outcomes are aggregated.

 This happens for several reasons.
 First, strategy often involves trade-offs: resources may be conserved in one theater to achieve a decisive advantage in another.
 Second, local setbacks can be part of deception, drawing the adversary into costly commitments that ultimately reduce their overall payoff.
 Finally, what defines victory is not the outcome of isolated engagements, but whether policy objectives are achieved, such as deterrence, survival, or coalition cohesion.
-In equilibrium terms, the defender still ``wins the war'' if the global hylomorphic mapping preserves consistency and produces a policy-level state in which the payoff of the defender meets or exceeds its required threshold, while the payoff of the attacker remains at or below its corresponding threshold.
+In equilibrium terms, the defender still ``wins the war'' if the global hylomorphic mapping preserves consistency and produces a policy-level state in which the defender's payoff meets or exceeds its required threshold, while the attacker's payoff remains at or below its corresponding threshold.

 Thus, losing a battle at the tactical or operational echelon does not equate to losing the war.
-The essential point is that war is won at the level of the global equilibrium, where tactical and operational outcomes are subordinated to strategic coherence and policy success.
+The essential point is that war is won at the global equilibrium level, where tactical and operational outcomes are subordinated to strategic coherence and policy success.